Fisola91/hangman/README.md

 <ul dir="auto">
   <li>
     Guess the word by entering characters one at a time.
+        Incorrect guesses will result in the display of a hangman graphic.
   </li>
 </ul
 Guess the word by entering characters one at a time.